Chase Orbits, not Time: A Scalable Paradigm for Long-Duration Eccentric Gravitational-Wave Surrogates

-\textit{Waveforms and alignment---} We construct eccentric, non-spinning surrogate models for \inspiralesigma{}--- the \textit{inspiral piece} of the dominant $(2,2)$ GW mode of the IMR waveform model \esigmahm{}~\citep{Paul:2024ujx, esigmapy}.
-As in~\citep{Paul:2024ujx}, we truncate the \inspiralesigma{} waveforms at an orbit-averaged orbital frequency ($\bar{\omega}_{\rm{orb}}$) slightly above the Schwarzschild innermost stable circular orbit (ISCO) frequency and set this time as $t=0$, i.e. $\bar{\omega}_{\rm{orb}} |_{t=0} := \sqrt{M/r_0^{3}}$, where we choose $r_0 = 5.9M$.
-We start all the waveforms with zero $(2,2)$-mode phase, i.e. $\phi_{22}(t=-T) = 0$ (c.f.
-Eq. \eqref{eqn: amp-phase-decomp}), where $T$ is the time-duration of the waveform.
+\textit{Waveforms and alignment---} We use the piecewise-IMR waveform model \imresigma{}~\citep{Paul:2024ujx, esigmapy} for eccentric BBHs, which comprises of a long-duration computationally expensive inspiral piece, \inspiralesigma{}, connected to a short merger-ringdown piece a few orbits before merger.
+We construct non-spinning surrogates for the inspiral $(2,2)$-mode piece \inspiralesigma{} here.
+Each \inspiralesigma{} waveform ends at a common orbit-averaged orbital frequency, and we set this time as $t=0$.
+We also fix the starting $(2,2)$-mode phase of each waveform to zero, i.e. $\phi_{22}(t=-T) = 0$ (cf. Eq. \eqref{eqn: amp-phase-decomp}), where $T$ is the time-duration of the waveform.

-\textit{Waveform data-pieces---} We first decompose the $(2,2)$-mode into amplitude ($A_{22}$) and phase ($\phi_{22}$), i.e.
+\textit{Waveform data-pieces---} We first decompose the $(2,2)$-mode into amplitude ($A_{22}$) and phase ($\phi_{22}$), i.e.,

-where $\param$ denotes the intrinsic binary parameters, namely mass-ratio ($q:=m_1/m_2$), orbital eccentricity ($\eref$) and mean anomaly ($\lref$) measured \textit{at some fixed reference time} $t_{\rm{ref}}$.
+where $\param$ denotes the intrinsic binary parameters, namely mass-ratio ($q \coloneq m_1/m_2$), orbital eccentricity ($\eref$), and mean anomaly ($\lref$) measured \textit{at some fixed reference time} $t_{\rm{ref}}$ near the waveform's beginning.
 Eccentricity introduces orbital timescale oscillations in these amplitudes and phases, as illustrated in Fig.~\ref{fig: eccentric-residuals}.
 We isolate these oscillations by removing the corresponding quasi-circular quantities to get the \textit{eccentric residuals} of the amplitude and phase~\citep{Islam:2021mha},

 where $\bm{\theta'}$ denotes all the intrinsic parameters except eccentricity ($\eref$) and mean anomaly ($\lref$).
-Such a decomposition becomes especially necessary for phases, for which the quasi-circular trend is quite dominant and masks the eccentric oscillations.
+This separation of eccentric oscillations becomes especially necessary for phases, for which the quasi-circular trend is quite dominant and otherwise masks them.
 We find that a residual monotonic trend still survives in $\Delta \phi_1$ (see Fig.~\ref{fig: eccentric-residuals}).
 So, we build interpolants through all the local maxima and minima of $\Delta \phi_1(t)$ and find the residual monotonic trend $\phi_{\rm{res}}(t)$ by taking their mean, and remove it from $\Delta \phi_1(t)$ to get the detrended residual phase

 Finally, we make surrogates for the quasi-circular amplitude $A_{22}(t; \eref=\lref=0, \bm{\theta'})$ and phase $\phi_{22}(t; \eref=\lref=0, \bm{\theta'})$, and for the eccentric residuals $\{\Delta A(t; \param), \Delta \phi(t;\param), \phi_{\rm{res}} (t;\param)\}$.
 The surrogate model for the eccentric $(2,2)$-mode $h_{22}(t; \param)$ can then be assembled via Eq. \eqref{eqn: residual-amplitude}, \eqref{eqn: residual-phase}, \eqref{eqn: residual-circular-phase} and Eq. \eqref{eqn: amp-phase-decomp}.